UAV-Centre-ITC/mono_hydra/README.md

   (or other dataset-specific launchers under `mono_hydra/launch`).
 SuperPoint support lives in the `RealSense_RGBD_sp` and `ZEDXMono_RGBD` parameter sets.
 - **rvio2_mono robocentric VIO (based on R-VIO2)** – `roslaunch rvio2 realsense.launch`
   for the RealSense-driven monocular workflow.
+This repository is optional—Kimera-based VIO already provides loop closure.

-> **Sensor note:** mono_hydra has been validated on RealSense RGB + IMU and ZED X one
+> **Sensor note:** mono_hydra has been validated on RealSense RGB + IMU and ZED X
 > rigs.
 The released M2H weights were not trained on wide-FOV RGB imagery, so
 > the RealSense configuration currently yields the best perception quality.